Juba: Government

 Juba is led by a city council, formed in March 2011.
-The council was established by Governor Clement Wani Konga who appointed by Mohammed El Haj Baballa mayor of the council and former Yei County Commissioner David Lokonga Moses was appointed as deputy mayor.
+The council was established by Governor Clement Wani Konga, who appointed Mohammed El Haj Baballa as mayor of the council and former Yei County Commissioner David Lokonga Moses was appointed as deputy mayor.
 A ministerial committee to keep Juba clean and sanitary was also created by gubernatorial decree at the same time.

 Juba concentrated many of the public services from South Sudan, but they were already under stress since its independence.
-There were also "neighborhood authorities", citizens that manage a small part of the town appointed by the ethnic groups.
+There were also "neighborhood authorities", citizens who manage a small part of the town appointed by the ethnic groups.
 By the end of 2017, many of those offices were defunct, and the informal system of governance strengthened.
-Another important governmental force are the many armed groups scattered through the city.
+Another important governmental force is the many armed groups scattered through the city.

 In Michael Lado Allah-Jabu was appointed mayor of the city council following the removal of Kalisto Lado by Governor of Central Equatoria Emmanuel Adil Anthony.
 Allah-Jabu was himself removed by Adil Anthony on 27 June 2023.
 Following his removal, Emmanuel Khamis was appointed caretaker mayor.

 Prior to March 2011, the area now administered by Juba City Council was divided into Juba, Kator, and Muniki payams.
 It is now a standalone subdivision of Juba County, of which it is the county seat.